actionml/universal-recommender/README.md

 5. Perform `pio build`, `pio train`, and `pio deploy`
 6. To execute some sample queries run `./examples/query-handmade.sh`

-If there are timeouts, enable the delays that are commented out in the script&mdash;for now.
-In the production environment the engines will "warm up" with caching and will execute queries much faster.
-Also all services can be configured or scaled to meet virtually any performance needs.
+**Important note for the impatient**: The eventName list in the engine.json file is extremely important.
+The first name in the list must be what is called the "primary event", not because it is more important or first in occurrence but because it defines the data that all else is to be correlated with.
+This event can be named anything but must be of the form (user-id, event-name, item-id).
+The type of item this event is attached to will define the type of item recommended even though other "secondary" events, profile data, and/or user contextual data may be atteched to different item types (categories, tags, genres, device-types, locations, etc.) **If there is no data for the primary event** for some number of users **there will be no recommendations returned**.

+##Prerequisites

+ - **Elasticsearch**: The UR **requires Eleasticsearch** since it performs the last step in the algorithm and also serves recommendations.
+It will contain the model created at `pio train` time.
+Since it plays a part in serving recommendations it must be scaled to support fast queries.
+- **EventStore**: The UR can use and of the usual EventStore "sources" and Metadata Stores supported by PredictionIO framework.
+Currently this is Hbase + Elasticsearch, Postgres, MySQL, and other JDBC complient stores. "pio-env.sh" Should be setup to contain configuration for the required setup.
+- **PredictionIO Framework**: If you are not using Hbase or deploying the Univeral Recommender with a clustered version of Elasticsearch you must have PredictionIO v0.9.5+.

 ##What is a Universal Recommender

 The Universal Recommender (UR) will accept a range of data, auto correlate it, and allow for very flexible queries.
 The UR is different from most recommenders in these ways:

-* It takes a single very strong "primary" event type&mdash;one that clearly reflects a user's preference&mdash;and correlates any number of other event types to the primary event.
-This has the effect of using virtually any user action to recommend the primary action.
+* It takes a single very strong "primary" event type&mdash;one that clearly reflects a user's preference&mdash;and correlates any number of other "secondary" event types. user profile data, and user context data to the primary event.
+This has the effect of using virtually anything we know about the user to recommend the items attached to the primary event.
 Much of a user’s clickstream can be used to make recommendations.
-If a user has no history of the primary action (purchase for instance) but does have history of views, personalized recommendations for purchases can still be made.
+If a user has no history of the primary action (purchase for instance) but does have history of the secondary data, personalized recommendations for purchases can still be made.
 With user purchase history the recommendations become better.
-ALS-type recommenders have been used with event weights but except for ratings these often do not result in better performance.
+This is very important because it means better recommendatons for more users than typical recommenders.
 * It can boost and filter based on events or item metadata/properties.
-This means it can give personalized recs that are biased toward “SciFi” and filtered to only include “Promoted” items when the business rules call for this.
+This means it can give personalized recommendations that are biased toward “SciFi” and filtered to only include “Promoted” items when the business rules call for this.
 * It can use a user's context to make recommendations even when the user is new.
 If usage data has been gathered for other users for referring URL, device type, or location, for instance, there may be a correlation between this data and items preferred.
-The UR can detect this **if** it exists and recommend based on this context, even to new users.
+The UR can detect this if it exists and recommend based on this context, even to new users.
 We call this "micro-segmented" recommendations since they are not personal but group users based on limited contextual information.
-These will not be as good as when more is know about the user but may be better than simply returning popular items.
+These will not be as good as when more behavioral information is know about the user but may be better than simply returning popular items.
-* It includes a fallback to some form of item popularity when there is no other information known about the user (not implemented in v0.1.0).
+* It includes a fallback to some form of item popularity when there is no other information known about the user.
+Backfill types include popular, trending, and hot.
+Backfill can be boosted or filtered by item metadata just as any recommendation.
-* All of the above can be mixed into a single query for blended results and so the query can be tuned to a great many applications.
-Also since only one query is made and boosting is supported, a query can be constructed with several fallbacks.
-Usage data is most important so boost that high, micro-segemnting data may be better than popularity so boost that lower, and popularity fills in if no other recommendations are available.
+* All of the above can be mixed into a single query for blended results and so the query can be tuned to a great many applications without special data or separate models.

-**Other features**:

- * Makes recommendations based on realtime user history.
+* Realtime user history is used in all recommendations.
 Even anonymous users will get recommendations if they have recorded preference history and a user-id.
-There is no hard requirement to retrain the model to make this happen.
+There is no  requirement to "retrain" the model to make this happen.
+The rule of thumb is to retrain based on frequency of adding new items.
+So for breaking-news articles you may want to retrain frequently but for ecom once a day would be fine.
+In either case realtime user behavior affects recommendations.

+###Typical Uses:
+* **Personalized Recommendations**
+* **Similar Item Recommendations**: "people who liked this also like these"
+* **Shopping Cart Recommendations**:  more generally item-set recommendations.
+This can be applied to wishlists, watchlists, likes, any set of items that may go together.
+* **Popular Items**: These can even be the primary form of recommendation if desired for some applications since serveral forms are supported.
+By default if a user has no recommendations popular items will backfill to achieve the number required.
+* **Hybrid Collaborative Filtering and Content-based Recommendations**: since item properties can boost or filter recommendations and can often also be treated as secondary user preference data a smooth blend of usage and content can be achieved.

 ##Configuration, Events, and Queries

+###Primary and Secondary Data

+**There must be a "primary" event/action recorded for some number of users**.
+This action defines the type of item returned in recommendations and is the measure by which all secondary data is measured.
+More technically speaking all secondary data is tested for correlation to the primary event.
+Secondary data can be anything that you may think of as giveing some insight into the user.
+If something in the secondary data has no correlation to the primary event it will have no effect on recommendations.
+For instance in an ecom setting you may want "buy" as a primary event.
+There may be many (but none is also fine) seconday events like (user-id, device-preference, device-id).
+This can be thought of as a user's device preference and recorded at all logins.
+If this doesn not correlate to items bought it will not effect recommendations.

 ###Biases

 These take the form of boosts and filters where a neutral bias is 1.0.
 The importance of some part of the query may be boosted by a positive non-zero float.
 If the bias is < 0 it is considered a filter&mdash;meaning no recommendation is made that lacks the filter value(s).
 One example of a filter is where it may make sense to show only "electronics" recommendations when the user is viewing an electronics product.
 Biases are often applied to a list of data, for instance the user is looking at a video page with a cast of actors.
-The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recs but also include the current cast boosted by 0.5.
-This can be seen as showing similar item recs but using the cast in the query in a way that will not overpower the similar items (since by default they have a neutral 1.0 boost).
+The "cast" list is metadata attached to items and a query can show "people who liked this, also liked these" type recommendations but also include the current cast boosted by 0.5.
+This can be seen as showing similar item recommendations but using the cast members in a way that will not overpower the similar items (since by default they have a neutral 1.0 boost).
+The result would be similar items favoring ones with simliar cast members.

 ###Dates

 Dates can be used to filter recommendations in one of two ways.
 The methods allow the date range to be attahed to every item and checked against the current date or allow an item's date to be checked to be within a range specified in the query.
 One or the other of these methods can be employed in a recommendations query as long as the correct item properties have been set.

- 1. The recs query can specific a `dateRange` that must encompass a date property for all values.
+ 1. The recommendations query can specific a `dateRange` that must encompass a date property for all values.
 If an item has no date property it will not be returned as a recommendation.
 The date field name is specified in the engine.json `date` option.
 The fields should contain an ISO 8601 formatted date string.
- 2. The items may contain an `expireDate` field and/or an `availableDate` field.
+ 2. The items may contain an `expireDate` field and an `availableDate` field.
 Their names are specified in the engine.json.
-Then when a query contains a field called `currentDate` no recommendations will be returned which have expired or are not yet available.
+Then when a query contains a field called `currentDate` no recommendations will be returned which have expired or are not yet available. **Note**: both dates must be attached to items or they will not be recommended.
+To have one-sided filter make the avialable date some time far in the past and/or the expire date some time far in the future.

 ###Engine.json

 This file allows the user to describe and set parameters that control the engine operations.
+Many values have defaults so the following can be seen as the minimum for an ecom app with only one "buy" event.
+Reasonable defaults are used so try this first and add tunings or new event types and item property fields as you become more familiar.

+####Simple Default Values
+    {
+      "id": "default",
+      "description": "Default settings",
+      "comment": "replace this with your JVM package prefix, like org.apache", "engineFactory": "org.template.RecommendationEngine",
+      "datasource": {
+        "params" : {
+          "name": "some-data",
+          "appName": "URApp",
+          "eventNames": ["buy"]
+        }
+      },
+      “comment”: “This is for Mahout and Elasticsearch, the values are minimums and should not be removed”, "sparkConf": {
+        "spark.serializer": "org.apache.spark.serializer.KryoSerializer",
+        "spark.kryo.registrator": "org.apache.mahout.sparkbindings.io.MahoutKryoRegistrator",
+        "spark.kryo.referenceTracking": "false",
+        "spark.kryoserializer.buffer.mb": "200",
+        "spark.executor.memory": "4g",
+        "es.index.auto.create": "true"
+      },
+      "algorithms": [
+        {
+          "name": "ur",
+          "params": {
+            "appName": "URApp",
+            "indexName": "urindex",
+            "typeName": "items",
+            "eventNames": ["buy"]
+          }
+        }
+      ]
+    }

+####Complete Parameter Set

+A full list of tuning and config parameters is below.
+See the field description for specific meaning.
 Some of the parameters work as defaults values for every query and can be overridden or added to in the query.

     {
       "id": "default",
       "description": "Default settings",
-      "engineFactory": "org.template.RecommendationEngine",
+      "comment": "replace this with your JVM package prefix, like org.apache", "engineFactory": "org.template.RecommendationEngine",
       "datasource": {
         "params" : {
           "name": "sample-movielens",
           "appName": "URApp1",
-          "eventNames": ["buy", "view"] // name your events with any string }
+          "eventNames": ["buy", "view"]
+        }
       },
-      {“comment”: “This is for Mahout and Elasticsearch, the values are minimums and should not be removed”}, "sparkConf": {
+      “comment”: “This is for Mahout and Elasticsearch, the values are minimums and should not be removed”, "sparkConf": {
         "spark.serializer": "org.apache.spark.serializer.KryoSerializer",
         "spark.kryo.registrator": "org.apache.mahout.sparkbindings.io.MahoutKryoRegistrator",